ibm-cloud-docs/vpc/faq-vpc.md

 {: #faq-vpc-1}
 {: faq}

-No, a subnet cannot be resized after it has been created.
+No, a subnet cannot be resized after it is created.

 ## What is the limit on the number of characters in a VPC name?
 {: #faq-vpc-2}